2013 Eritrean Army mutiny: The mutiny

-Early on January 21, the soldiers surrounded the headquarters of the state broadcaster, EriTV, known as "Forto", which sits atop a small hill overlooking Asmara.
+Early on 21 January, the soldiers surrounded the headquarters of the state broadcaster, EriTV, known as "Forto", which sits atop a small hill overlooking Asmara.
+200 troops, equipped with at least two tanks carried out the operation.
 The soldiers stormed the building and gathered all the employees into a room, and forced the director of EriTV, Asmelash Abraha, to read a prepared statement demanding the restoration of the constitution, the release of political prisoners, and the freeing of captured refugees.

-Only after Asemlash had read two sentences, the feed was cut off and the building surrounded by loyal soldiers, who also took up defensive positions around the presidential palace and airport, with the city remaining mainly calm.
-The soldiers were purportedly led by Col. Saleh Osman, a hero of Eritrean War of Independence.
+Only after the EriTV director had read two sentences, the feed was cut off.
+The mutineers may have been unaware their message was not broadcasting.
+Due to the quick interruption in the transmission, it remains unknown if they were attempting to call on other military forces to back up their demands.
+In the view of an Africa Confidential journal report, "Perhaps it was not really a coup attempt or only a poorly organised one."
+The building surrounded by loyalist troops, who also took up defensive positions around the presidential palace and airport, with the city remaining mainly calm.
+Units of the 6,000 strong Special Brigade, effectively Isais's Praetorian guard, were deployed.

+Reports vary as to whether the loyalist forces who suppressed the mutiny were led by Col. Saleh Osman, a hero of the Eritrean War of Independence or Special Forces Brigadier General Hadish Efrem.

+There was a brief exchange of fire, during which two officers taking part in the mutiny were wounded, one of whom later died.
+According to the Eritrean government three other officer who had tried to escape had been captured.
+The dissident soldiers were effectively leaderless and loyalist troops allowed the mutineers safe passage back to their barracks in the evening.
 At 10pm, the broadcast resumed, and the station's employees were released.
 The soldiers were said to have withdrawn from the headquarters complex.

 Reaction

+Days after the mutiny, a wave of arrests was carried out by the Eritrean government.

 Iranian media outlet, Press TV, interviewed Tesfa-Michael Gerahtu, Eritrean Ambassador to the United Kingdom, who claimed that the attempt had been fabricated, and that there had been no unrest whatsoever.
 There is also controversy in the name of the kind of action led by these rebel militaries.
 The Permanent Representative to the African Union and the United Nations Economic Commission for Africa (UNECA), Ambassador Girma Asmerom claimed that "As is the case all over the world an armed crazy, stupid and terrorist individual or group can take stupid actions...
 Such isolated incidents which frequently occur in the West are considered terrorist acts.
 I don't understand why in Africa they are considered coups d'état.
 It is the highest form of double standard and hypocrisy," thus implying that there had been unrest.